Share development environments

 cloudflared makes outbound-only connections to Cloudflare's network, so that you do not need to open holes in your firewall.

-You can use Argo Tunnel to quickly share projects you are working on with team members.
-In this example, you can use Argo Tunnel to give users a preview of a new website.
+You can use Cloudflare Tunnel to quickly share projects you are working on with team members without a virtual private network (VPN).
+In this example, you can use Cloudflare Tunnel to give users a preview of a new website.
 At the end, as an optional step, you'll be able to add a to only allow certain people to reach the site.

 🗺️ This tutorial covers how to: